 ‘We don’t need banks anymore, but we still need banking.’

 Based on the same business logic, we don’t need old-fashioned stock photo databases or poor quality image websites anymore, but we still need visuals.
 We need great photos.
 We need images to support our written word, and actually we need visual content more than ever to inspire people in a world filled with competition.
+And oh yeah – we need photos that don’t look too “stock-like”, but have a more authentic look – like the one below, which I found on JumpStory to illustrate the idea of creativity and re-inventing:

 The JumpStory mission